erik78se/charm-gitlab-runner/src/README.md

 A gitlab-runner charm.

-The charm:
+The charm works like this:

 * Installs gitab-runner upstream repos as described here: https://gitlab.com/gitlab-org/gitlab-runner/blob/master/docs/install/linux-repository.md

-* Configures and registers a single docker runner using the configured gitlab-registration-token.
+* Configures and registers a single docker or lxd runner using the configured gitlab-registration-token.

-* Will expose prometheus metrics on port: 9252
+* Exposes prometheus metrics on port: 9252

 The runner registers with its hostname (fqdn) in gitlab (default with gitlab-runner) and any supplied tags.
 A default "juju" tag is added unless changed.

-The runner removes itself and unregisters as part of a unit removal.
+The runner removes itself and unregisters as part of a unit removal with 'juju remove unit'.

-Actions exists to perform register/unregister and some more.
+Some actions are available to help register/unregister plus some more.

 # Mandatory configuration details.

-You need to:
+The following configurations are mandatory:

-* Extract a gitlab-registration-token from the gitlab project under "Settings -> CI/CD".
+* **gitlab-registration-token** : Get this from your gitlab repo under "Settings -> CI/CD".
-* Know the URL address to the gitlab-server for gitlab-runner registration.
+* **gitlab-server** : The URL address to your gitlab server used to perform the gitlab-runner registration.

-# Example deploy, scale-up/down
+# Example deploy & scaling
+This example show a basic deploy scaling to N runners.

 Create a file with your configuration: runner-config.yaml: